jbloomlab/flu_single_cell/README.md

 1. The Python Jupyter notebook [align_and_annotate.ipynb][] demultiplexes and aligns the reads, annotates the flu synonymous barcodes, and generates the cell-gene matrix.
 It requires installation of [cellranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger), which performs the demultiplexing and alignment.
 It also uses custom Python and bash scripts found in the `./scripts/` subdirectory, and requires installation of a few common Python modules.
 The notebook describes the software versions used.

 2. The R Jupyter notebook [monocle_analysis.ipynb][] analyzes the cell-gene matrix, making use of [Monocle][].
 It generates most of the figures as well and places them in `./paper/figures`.
 The versions of R and associated packages are described in the notebook.
+If you just want to run this part of the analysis, download [the cell-gene matrix from DataDryad](https://doi.org/10.5061/dryad.qp0t3) into `./results/cellgenecounts/` and skip running the first notebook that creates this matrix.

 3. The paper (in LaTex) is in the `./paper/` subdirectory.
 When compiled, the PDF is at [./paper/paper.pdf](./paper/paper.pdf).